govnsw-doe/gef-pattern-library/README.md

 ### Editing the content

 There are a few things to look out for when editing the rest of the file.
-Some categories have special sections which display live examples and code for developers, but we'll look at that later.
+Some categories have special sections which display live examples and code examples, but we'll look at that later.

 For now look at the 'Overview' category and the file `template-to-copy.pug`.
 Wherever you see the keyword `:marked`, you will be able to enter [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) below it, but you need to make sure that the content is _indented_ with _2 spaces_.